kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 layout: distill
 title: 'Hearthstone: Euro To In-Game Currency Conversion'
 date: 2023-03-08
-description: 'With an introduction, that explains the fundamentals of the card game Hearthstone, this article simulates the dust value from opening one pack of cards.
+description: 'With an introduction that explains the fundamentals of the card game Hearthstone, this article simulates the dust value from opening one pack of cards.
 This makes it possible to quantify what a Hearthstone deck is worth in Euro.'
 img: 'assets/img/stats-sexy.webp'
 tags: ['hearthstone', 'money-to-in-game-currency', 'research', 'simulation', 'statistics']
 category: ['statistics']